31 Different Types of Moths in Maryland

 Their eggs are laid in clusters on the underside of leaves, and the larvae feed on their host plants until they reach maturity and pupate.

-This moth species is considered uncommon in Maryland but can still be found if one knows where to look.
+This moth species is uncommon in Maryland but can still be found if one knows where to look.

 26. Arcigera Flower Moth